stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 Specs fail again, of course.
 As a hint, having even and odd number of elements in the list might complicate our algorithm.
 The use of functions like `reverse` might help.
-Improve your code in small steps until specs are green one more time.
+Improve your code in small steps until the specs are green one more time.

 You can always take a look at the sample project accompanying this tutorial and